HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

 * Download the OpenWRT kernel initramfs .bin from https://downloads.openwrt.org/releases/23.05.3/targets/ramips/mt7621/openwrt-23.05.3-ramips-mt7621-mercusys_mr70x-v1-initramfs-kernel.bin
 * Rename it to `test.bin`

-* Start your tftp server in the directory whene `test.bin` is
+* Start your TFTP server in the directory whene `test.bin` is

   * In Transfer you can just drop the `test.bin` file into the Transfer window.
 It should appear on the file list.